agrc/api.mapserv.utah.gov/src/explorer/src/content/docs/docs/index.md

 ### Geocoding

 Geocoding allows you to get the geographic location (i.e., the geographical coordinates) from an address.
+You can learn so much from a house address once it has been geocoded.
+When you geocode data, you unlock the ability to visualize the data in a different way.
+And you can use our search endpoint to answer endless questions about your addresses.
 The UGRC API endpoints for geocoding allow you to

 - Get the coordinates of a street and zone
 - Get the coordinates of a route and milepost